joshua-zingale/masters-project/report/report.md

 The choices to make each segment about 1,000 characters and to select the top-8 most similar segments were both made after informal qualitative analysis of prompt-response pairs during development.

+## Data Collection

+To assist in answering our research questions.

 ## Web Interface

 Students and instructors access the AI Tutor through our web interface.
 The web server uses Flask^[[https://flask.palletsprojects.com/en/stable/](https://flask.palletsprojects.com/en/stable/)], a light-weight Python library for creating web endpoints.